michelou/dotty-examples/myexamples/README.md

 <p>
 Batch files (e.g. <a href="HelloWorld/build.bat"><b><code>HelloWorld\build.bat</code></b></a>) obey the following coding conventions:

 - We use at most 80 characters per line.
-In general we would say that 80 characters fit well with 4:3 screens and 100 characters fit well with 16:9 screens ([Google's convention](https://google.github.io/styleguide/javaguide.html#s4.4-column-limit) is 100 characters).
+In general we would say that 80 characters fit well with 4:3 screens and 100 characters fit well with 16:9 screens (both [Databricks](https://github.com/databricks/scala-style-guide#line-length) and [Google](https://google.github.io/styleguide/javaguide.html#s4.4-column-limit) use the convention of 100 characters).
 - We organize our code in 4 sections: `Environment setup`, `Main`, `Subroutines` and `Cleanups`.
 - We write exactly ***one exit instruction*** (label **`end`** in section **`Cleanups`**).
 - We adopt the following naming conventions: global variables start with character `_` (shell variables defined in the user environment start with a letter) and local variables (e.g. inside subroutines or  **`if/for`** constructs) start with `__` (two `_` characters).